conan-io/docs/extending/sanitizers.rst

 Adding thread sanitizer for a :command:`conan install`, in this case, could be done by calling :command:`conan install .. -s compiler.sanitizer=Thread`

-Adding different options to combine
+Adding different values to combine
 ###################################

 Another option would be to add the sanitizer values as multiple ``True`` or ``None`` fields so that